Torsumethkk51/torsumethkk51/README.md

 ---

 ### 📚 - Currently learning
-Now I'm learning about Back-End Developer, As can you see I've Next.js in my tech stack.
-But I not ever use it for backend. <br> I just used it because Next.js's routing system is easy to use.
+I'm currently learning about backend development.
+As you can see, Next.js is part of my tech stack — but I haven’t actually used it for backend work yet.
+I mainly use it because its routing system is simple and easy to work with.

 ---